CloudI/CloudI/src/external/README.markdown

-All CloudI Erlang dependencies are now moved to exist with a `"cloudi_x_"` prefix to avoid any conflicts when CloudI shares the Erlang VM with other applications that may share common dependencies (erlzmq2 is an exception due to its integration and dependencies).
+All CloudI Erlang dependencies are now moved to exist with a `"cloudi_x_"` prefix to avoid any conflicts when CloudI shares the Erlang VM with other applications that may share common dependencies (erlzmq2 and syslog are exceptions due to their C integration).

 `backward-cpp`
 --------------